PranshulGG/NoteNest/README.md

 # ✨ Features:

- - <strong>Native Android Experience: </stronge>Enjoy a user interface and interaction that closely resemble a native Android PassMaster app.
+ - <strong>Native Android Experience: </stronge>Enjoy a user interface and interaction that closely resemble a native Android NoteNest app.

  - <strong>Material Design: </stronge>The app is built using Material Web Components, ensuring a clean, consistent, and visually appealing design.

  - <strong>Customization Options: </stronge>Enjoy a ton of customization options.
 Adjust themes, layout, security settings.

- - <strong>Responsive Design: </stronge>PassMaster is fully responsive, providing a seamless experience across different devices and screen sizes.
+ - <strong>Responsive Design: </stronge>NoteNest is fully responsive, providing a seamless experience across different devices and screen sizes.

  - <strong>User-Friendly Interface: </stronge>The app's interface is designed to be straightforward and user-friendly.
+ -
+ - <strong>Backup: </stronge>You can create backups by exporting the notes as a .json file and then importing them.
+This setting is available within the app.

 # 🛠️ Built With: